Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • You process Controlled Unclassified Information (CUI)

-Level 2 aligns closely with NIST SP 800-171 and requires third-party assessment for many contractors.
+Level 2 aligns closely with NIST SP 800-171 and often requires third-party assessment.

 If you are bidding on DoD contracts, CMMC compliance is often non-negotiable.